Blendify/blender-manual/blender_docs/manual/modeling/modifiers/modify/weight_edit.rst

 .. rubric:: Using Distance from a Target Object's Geometry

-We are going to illustrate this with a *Displace* modifier.
+We are going to illustrate this with a Displace Modifier.

 Add a (10×10 BU) 100×100 vertices grid, and in *Edit Mode*, add to it a vertex group containing all of its vertices, as above.
-You can even further sub-divide it with a first Subdivision Surface modifier.
+You can even further sub-divide it with a first Subdivision Surface Modifier.

 Now add a curve circle, and place it 0.25 BU above the grid.
 Scale it up a bit (e.g. 4.0 BU).

-Back to the grid object, add to it a *Vertex Weight Proximity* modifier, in *Geometry Distance* mode.
+Back to the grid object, add to it a Vertex Weight Proximity Modifier, in *Geometry Distance* mode.
 Enable *Edge*
 (if you use *Vertex* only, and your curve has a low U definition, you would get wavy patterns, see Fig. :ref:`fig-modifier-vertex-weight-wavy`).